-The Start IHS Distance specifies the distance of travel for the THC to move the torch at high speed before switching to low speed and beginning Initial Height Sense.
-Caution should be taken when selecting this distance so that the torch does not crash into the plate.
+The Start IHS Distance specifies the distance of travel for the THC to move the laser head at high speed before switching to low speed and beginning Initial Height Sense.
+Caution should be taken when selecting this distance so that the laser head does not crash into the plate.